protofALk/Soup.io-downloader/README.markdown

 To get your own RSS file go to your Soup, login and under "options" export RSS.
 It will take between a while and a LONG time depending on how big your Soup is - but you will be rewarded with a really nice RSS feed that stores the pathes to your images and the orinigal source links (and a whole bunch of other stuff that I am not including)

 ## How to run
-You can get the a prepackaged App for OSX [here](https://github.com/) Just launch with double click to start.
-Then
+You can get the a prepackaged App for OSX [here](https://github.com/protofALk/Soup.io-downloader/blob/master/soupiodownloaderPackage/SoupDownloader.app.zip).
+Just unpack -> launch with double click to start.

+Then:

 1.  choose your downloaded RSS file
 2.  choose the folder you want to save the images in